nurislam-kalenov/loan/README.md

    Spring Web responses and error handlers.
 3. API can be internal and external.
 There is versioning of API (/v1)

-• Estimate on how many transactions can your account application can handle per second on your development machine Used
+• Estimate on how many requests can 'loan service' handle per second on my development machine Used
 tool: *JMeter*.
 API: POST `v1/loan/decision`.

 | Thread count            |  Loop count   | Error Rate | Throughput(sec) |